Indiana Hoosiers: Club sports

 The Indiana University Club Sports Federation operates separately from the IU Athletic Department, which means that nearly all of the funding for club sports programs comes through organization dues and outside fundraising.
 Of the 40 club sports on the Bloomington campus, several are noteworthy for representing IU in high-level national competitions.

 Men's ice hockey

-The Indiana University men's ice hockey team was founded in 1967, and has played in the American Collegiate Hockey Association Division II Tri-State Collegiate Hockey League since 2019.
+The Indiana University men's ice hockey team was founded in 1967, and has played in the American Collegiate Hockey Association (ACHA) Division II Tri-State Collegiate Hockey League since 2019.
 In February 2022, the Hoosiers claimed their first TSCHL Playoff Championship, after finishing the regular season as runners-up.
+The Hoosiers won their first ACHA National Championship in 2024, defeating rival Miami (OH) 5–4 in overtime in St. Louis, MO.
 Previously, they were members of the Central States Collegiate Hockey League conference, which is part of the ACHA Division I. The team plays most games at the historic Frank Southern Ice Arena off-campus, but some fall practices and games are hosted by the Hamilton Ice Center in Columbus, IN due to seasonal maintenance concerns at "The Frank".